jjcallis/laravel-api/README.md

 ## Info
 psr-12
-miniframe work to integrate with providers
+mini framework to integrate with providers

 !!
 WORK IN PROGRESS !!